Alain Doire Bfc Tourisme Bfc 0009716Alain Doire Bfc Tourisme Bfc 0009716

 Welcome to Vincelles

-Vincelles is situated between the Yonne River and the Nivernais Canal on one side, and the railway and the National Road 6 on the other.
-It derives its name from the Latin Vini-Cellae which means “wine cellar” due to its role as a place for loading and storing wines from Coulanges, located a few kilometers away.
+Vincelles is located between the Yonne River and the Nivernais Canal on one side, and the railway line and the N6 highway on the other.
+The origin of its name comes from the Latin Vini Cellae, which means ‘wine cellar’ because of its role as a place for loading and storing wines from Coulanges-la-Vineuse.

 The Saint-Roch Church